-Despite a fall in barbiturate use, overdoses are more likely to be seen in developing countries.
-In these countries, the low cost of barbiturates has led to them being used more to control and prevent seizures.
+Overdose is more likely to be seen in developing countries, where low cost has led to barbiturates being used more to control and prevent seizures.

-People that frequently use barbiturates may reach a constant state that is similar to a drunken daze.
+People who frequently use barbiturates may reach a constant state that is similar to a drunken daze.

-The effects and dangers of barbiturate use are greatly increased if they are taken with alcohol.
+The effects and dangers of barbiturate use increase greatly if they are taken with alcohol.

-As barbiturates are used more, the difference between a dose that causes the desired effect and that of a fatal overdose becomes narrower.
+As a person uses barbiturates more, the difference between a dose that causes the desired effect and that of a fatal overdose becomes narrower.
 This makes overdoses more common in long-term use such as for more than 2 weeks.

 Suddenly stopping use of barbiturate drugs can quickly lead to withdrawal symptoms.
 These symptoms may include:

-The confusion is similar to the confusion sometimes seen during alcohol withdrawal known as delirium tremens.
+The confusion is similar to that seen during alcohol withdrawal, known as delirium tremens (DTs).
 People who are withdrawing may experience anxiety, disorientation, and visual hallucinations.
 If untreated, this withdrawal can progress to high fever, heart failure, and eventually death.